I, the Jury (1953 film): Critical response

 The film received mostly negative reviews at the time of its release.

+The Monthly Film Bulletin wrote: "I, The Jury, based on one of Mickey Spillane's most brutal thrillers, tells its story with the emphasis monotonously on violence and sex.
+It must be one of the most charmless films ever made, and it seems extraordinary that it should be produced by the man who once directed [sic] Goodbye, Mr. Chips.
+The direction and the playing (notably that of Biff Elliot as the tough Mr. Hammer) are so clumsily ineffectual that even the most violent scenes achieve an extraordinary lack of interest.
+The plot is composed of numerous irrelevancies, presumably to make the climax more surprising; they needn't have bothered – it isn't."

+Kine Weekly wrote: "Much of the acting is raw and the direction lacks clarity, but there is no denying the virility of its surface action.
+Hollywood's reply to our No Orchids for Miss Blandish, it thoroughly deserves the "X" certificate. ...
+The picture heavily flavours mayhem and murder with sex, but other than sensation seekers may find the frenzied brew somewhat hard to swallow and far from pleasant to the palate.
+Biff Elliot is aptly named, but his pugilistic style fails to conceal his lack of real acting ability as Mike.
+Peggie Castle has her moments and disarms as Charlotte, and Preston Foster registers as police chief Pat, but the others, like the new star, overact.
+The shrewdly varied settings are realistic but the ugly red herrings and trail of corpses begin to sicken towards the end."

+Variety wrote: "Harry Essex both directed and wrote the presentation from Spillane's novel of the same title.
+The suspense element is not too strong, but such ingredients as brutal mob strong boys, effete art collectors with criminal tendencies, sexy femmes with more basic tendencies, and a series of unsolved killings, are mixed together in satisfactory quantities for the undiscriminating entertainment seeker. ...
+Essex's scripting is as wordy as a radio play, but his direction compensates somewhat."

 Film critic Dennis Schwartz gave the film a mixed review but lauded the work of John Alton, writing, "The film was lucky to have the great cinematographer John Alton cast his magic noir shots to give it at least a moody look, but because of a limited budget Alton couldn't shoot the city Christmas scene on location and had to instead just show some Christmas cards to capture the city's seasonal spirit.
 Alton couldn't save this dull film from the poor acting, the risible dialogue, and the lame script.
 Biff Elliott is the main culprit when it comes to the poor acting.
 He had no presence and made his macho character into an unconvincing brute, someone devoid of a personality.
 The actresses were all bosomy stereotypes, including Peggie Castle, Margaret Sheridan, Frances Osborne, Mary Anderson and those riotous twin sisters Tani and Dran Seitz."